 - Keep heavy equipment away from trench edges.

 - Keep surcharge loads at least 2 feet (0.6 meters) from trench edges.

 - Test for low oxygen, hazardous fumes and toxic gases.

 - Inspect trenches at the start of each shift.

 - Do not work under raised loads.

-At TSC Training Academy, we firmly believe that safety training is an investment in your future.
+At Gallagher Bassett Training Academy, we firmly believe that safety training is an investment in your future.
 Educate today for a safer tomorrow for you and your team.

 Via EHS Today